ssd-tutorials/jquery-append-animate/README.md

-# jquery-append-animate
+# Simple animation with jQuery append and animate
-Exercise files for the course Simple animation with jQuery append and animate
+Exercise files for the course **Simple animation with jQuery append and animate**